NehorayK/_application-template_/README.md

 ### VS Code SSH
 	•	Install and enable OpenSSH on the VM.
 	•	Use the Remote - SSH extension in VS Code:
-	1. Add the VM’s IP and credentials to your ~/.ssh/config.
+	•	Add the VM’s IP and credentials to your ~/.ssh/config.
-	2. Connect from VS Code to develop and run the project remotely.
+	•	Connect from VS Code to develop and run the project remotely.

-See the [Task](TASK.md) presented in the class.
+- Follow the guidelines provided in our class: [Task](TASK.md).
+- Check out the Contributors associated with the Task: [CONTRIBUTORS.md](CONTRIBUTORS.md).

 This simple structure ensures that new developers can clone the repository, set up the environment, and start working on the project quickly and safely.